Savile victims allege paedophile ring existed at BBC

 He said he was not briefed on the high-profile investigative programme that was looking into allegations against Savile, who hosted prime-time children's shows on the BBC, and that he was not involved in the decision to kill its report.

-Damian Collins, an MP from the Conservative Party and a member of the parliamentary committee which questioned Entwistle, said it still wanted answers.
+Damian Collins, a lawmaker from the ruling Conservative Party and a member of the parliamentary committee which questioned Entwistle, said it still wanted answers.

 "I don't think the director general gave a very convincing performance yesterday and I think there were a lot of questions about the decisions he's taken," he told Reuters.